jpsmith5/renin_analysis/README.md

 # *FoxD1* Cells to Mature Kidney Vasculature

-Here we include a step-by-step breakdown of the analyses to reproduce the data presented in "FoxD1 Cells to Mature Kidney Vasculature: A Genetic and Epigenetic Approach".
+Here we include a step-by-step breakdown of the analyses to reproduce the data presented in "Uncovering the epigenomic determinants of kidney vascular development".

 | ![expt_model.svg](docs/img/expt_model.svg) |
 |:--:|